 " for five decades without complaint, but not this one.
 "That's the only song I'm bloody bored s--tless with," he told Rolling Stone

 episode "A Tale of Two Springfields," Homer forms "New Springfield" and gets The Who to play there.
 Pete Townshend blasts the wall between old and new Springfield by blasting the guitar riff from this song.

 In its May 26, 2006 issue, the conservative National Review

-magazine published a list of "The 50 greatest conservative rock songs."
-"Won't Get Fooled Again" was ranked song number one.
-Pete Townsend responded on his blog as follows:
+magazine published a list of "The 50 Greatest Conservative Rock Songs," ranking "Won't Get Fooled Again" at #1.
+Pete Townshend responded on his blog as follows:

 "It is not precisely a song that decries revolution - it suggests that we will indeed fight in the streets - but that revolution, like all action can have results we cannot predict.
 Don't expect to see what you expect to see.
-Expect nothing and you might gain everything.''
-Townsend then goes on to explain that the song was simply ''Meant to let politicians and revolutionaries alike know that what lay in the center of my life was not for sale, and could not be co-opted into any obvious cause.''
+Expect nothing and you might gain everything."

 Dale - Laguna Niguel, CA